A list of characters for Billions. There will be spoilers. Only spoilers for Season 4 will be whited out.

 - Opportunistic Bastard: If given the chance to advance his son's career and/or rescue his own damaged reputation, Rhoades Senior will not only jump, he'll succeed.
 The crowner might be finding out about Bobby's plan on buying Sandicot and convincing the casino to build elsewhere, ensuring that not only does his son come out clean, Bobby's $5 million down and looking at a full quarter loss.
 This has the bonus effect of turning public opinion in Chuck's favor in the one area of New York state that Chuck wasn't polling well in.

 - Pet the Dog: He seems genuinely affectionate towards his mistress Roxanne and quickly takes a protective stance towards her and their baby when their hotel room is raided by the FBI.
 He also balks when Chuck dismissively refers to her as his "consort."
+They marry at the start of Season 5 after Senior divorces from Chuck's mother.

 - Screw Politeness, I'm a Senior!: Most of his jaw-dropping rudeness comes from not giving a damn anymore.